 Tell a Story:

-A good marketing case study should have an interesting story to tell.
+A good marketing case study tells a story grounded in real-life experience.
 This will hold the reader’s attention and keep them interested in what you are writing about.

 Include a Lot of Data: